 While at St. Augustine's, he won the indoor and outdoor national championship in the triple jump in 1995 with a personal best jump of 53' 07".
 He was also conference champion and conference MVP in 1994 and 1995.
 Coleman was a member of two indoor national championship teams in 1992 and 1995 and four outdoor national championships in 1992, 1993, 1994 and 1995.
 Coleman was a staggering 14-time All-American in the long and triple jump.

 Upon graduation in 1996, he became an assistant jump coach for Coach George Williams at St. Augustine's College.
 He has coached several collegiate All-Americans and national champions in the jumps.
 He has also coached several high school and youth All-Americans.

 Coleman is the founder and head coach of the Carolina Allstars Youth Track & Field Team in Fuquay-Varina, N.C.
-He is a native of Fuquay-Varina and now resides in Raleigh with his wife Tameika, and daughters Takira and Jordyn.
+He is a native of Fuquay-Varina now residing in Raleigh with his two daughters Takira and Jordyn.